teachingaway/teachingaway.github.io/_posts/2014-08-28-removal-of-public-pacer-records.md

 share: true
 ---

 PACER, the public archive of court filings and decisions, recently [deleted](https://www.pacer.gov/announcements/general/webpacer.html) thousands of documents.
-PACER's excuse is that these records use a legacy database schema that is incompatible with the new database architecture:
+PACER's excuse is that these records use a legacy database schema that is incompatible with their new database architecture.
+From the PACER website:

 > As a result of these architectural changes, the locally developed legacy case management systems in the five courts listed below are now incompatible with PACER; therefore, the judiciary is no longer able to provide electronic access to the closed cases on those systems.